Enhancing Product Value through the Stable Supply of High-Quality Pharmaceuticals

-We conclude quality agreements with all of our CMOs.
-Those agreements require the CMOs to provide regular training for their employees.
-We check the training implementation status through regular reporting from CMOs (once per year) and quality audits.
+We conclude quality agreements with all of our outsourcing companies.
+Those agreements require them to provide regular training for their employees.
+We check the training implementation status through regular reports received from them (once per year) and quality audits.

 Enhancement of Production Systems